On this page:

 It is best to book temporary accommodation before you arrive, and look for longer-term accommodation after you arrive.

-Check the property is clean and safe.
+If you prefer to organise your longer-term accommodation before you arrive, or find a rental property when you arrive, only sign a rental lease or contract after you have viewed the property and are happy with it.
+Once you have arrived, check the property is clean and safe.
 Ask the landlord or owner to fix any problems before you pay money or sign an agreement.

 Renting in Victoria